SciPhi-AI/agent-search/README.md

 # LocalSearch [ΨΦ]: A Comprehensive Open Source Framework and Dataset for Webscale Search

 LocalSearch is a powerful tool that enables you to operate your very own webscale search engine on a local scale.
 This repository, along with our open-source initiative, provides access to over one billion high-quality embeddings.
-These are derived from an extensive collection of content from renowned sources such as Arxiv, Wikipedia, Project Gutenberg, and includes selectively filtered CC data.
+These are derived from an extensive collection of content from quality sources such as Arxiv, Wikipedia, Project Gutenberg, and includes selectively filtered CC data.

 We also offer a fully managed access via an API endpoint.